raspberrypilearning/sell-me-something/en/step_2.md

 --- task ---

-**Choose:** a colour palette that works well for your product page.
+**Choose:** a colour palette that works well for your product page:

 [[[hex-colour-palettes]]]

 [[[web-colour-palette]]]

+You could get a colour palette inspiration from an image:

 [[[trinket-image-library]]]